Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Contains a variety of methods to generate typical causal inference estimates using Bayesian Additive Regression Trees (BART) as the underlying regression model (Hill (2012) ).

-nftbart — by Rodney Sparapani, 5 months ago
+nftbart — by Rodney Sparapani, a year ago

 Nonparametric Failure Time Bayesian Additive Regression Trees